eclipse/epsilon-website/mkdocs/docs/doc/articles/index.md

 - [Running Epsilon's ANT Tasks from Command Line](running-epsilon-ant-tasks-from-command-line): This article shows how to run Epsilon's ANT tasks from command line or in the context of a CI build.

+## Development Environments

+- [VS Code](vscode): This article provides an overview of how you can edit and run Epsilon programs in the VS Code IDE.

 ## Human-Usable Textual Notation

 - [Using the Human-Usable Textual Notation (HUTN) in Epsilon](hutn-basic): This article demonstrates how to specify models using a textual notation.